Cyproterone Acetate in Acne Treatment

 One serious concern when taking any COC, especially one that contains CPA, is the risk of venous thromboembolism (VTE), which is a clot in a blood vessel.
 Venous thromboembolism can result in serious health problems and even in death.
 Risk factors that increase the risk of VTE include older age, obesity, smoking, immobilization, such as long periods of bed rest or being in a cast, and some blood clotting diseases.
 The risk of VTE generally is low in young, healthy women, unless they are affected by any of these risk factors.2

-Two studies report an increased risk of VTE when taking a COC that contains CPA, however, as we will see, other studies did not replicate these findings.
+Two studies report an increased risk of VTE when taking a COC that contains CPA.7,8 However, as we will see, other studies did not replicate these findings.

-Other studies found that the risk of VTE is not higher in CPA-containing COCs when compared to most other COCs.
+Two other studies found that the risk of VTE is not higher in CPA-containing COCs when compared to most other COCs.9,10

 We can conclude from these studies that the risk of VTE increases when taking a CPA-containing COC but that this risk probably is not any greater for CPA-containing COCs than for most other ones, except those containing levonorgestrel.